uclatonystark/ece202Aproj/index.md

 - Novelty
   - Unlike existing products, this page-turner is fully automatic and relies solely on the process of playing.
 - Accuracy
-  - This page turner only relies on sensor data from the fingers.
-As a result, it does not suffer from external noise as an audio-based page-turner does.
+  - This page turner does not suffer from external noise as an audio-based page-turner does.
 Further, it can be used in concerts where there are multiple instruments being played at the same time.

 ### Weaknesses
 - Preprocessing time